wp-plugins/photo-gallery/readme.txt

 5.4.4 Enable filmstrip.
 Choose whether to include the filmstrip of gallery or album images in the lightbox or not.
 5.4.5 Filmstrip height.
 Define the height of the filmstrip in pixels.
 5.4.6 Enable control buttons.
 Choose whether to display control buttons in the lightbox or not.
 5.4.7 Enable fullscreen.
 Choose whether to have a possibility of entering Fullscreen from the lightbox or not.
+5.4.8 Enable info.
+Choose whether to have possibility of displaying gallery image information (Title and description) in this view or not.
+5.4.9 Display info by default.
+Choose whether to display gallery image title by default when opening the lightbox or not.
+The image can be hidden hitting info button.
+5.4.10 Enable rating.
+Choose whether to display rating possibility for the gallery images or not.
-5.4.8 Enable comments.
+5.4.11 Enable comments.
 Choose whether to display comments with the gallery images or not.
-5.4.9 Enable Captcha for comments.
+5.4.12 Enable Captcha for comments.
 Choose whether to have Captcha field for the possibility of adding comments as a human verification or not.
-5.4.10 Enable original image display button.
+5.4.13 Enable original image display button.
 Choose whether to allow displaying original images upon clicking the button or not.
-5.4.11 Enable image download.
+5.4.14 Enable image download.
 Choose whether to allow downloading the gallery images or not.
-5.4.12 Enable Facebook button.
+5.4.15 Enable Facebook button.
 Choose whether to display Facebook share button with the gallery images or not.
-5.4.13 Enable Twitter button.
+5.4.16 Enable Twitter button.
 Choose whether to display twit button with the gallery images or not.
-5.4.14 Enable Google+ button.
+5.4.17 Enable Google+ button.
 Choose whether to display Google+ share button with the gallery images or not.
+5.4.18 Enable Pinterest button.
+Choose whether to display Pinterest  pin button with the gallery images or not.
+5.4.19 Enable Tumblr button.
+Choose whether to display Tumblr share button with the gallery images or not.

 5.5 Album Options
 5.5.1 Number of album columns.
 Provide the maximum number of columns to be displayed within a single album.